rbehm-ibb/Tachyon-IDE/README.md

 Roadmap:

-Implement a help function for Tachyon words by parsing the HLP text files on the Tachyon dropbox site.
-Done.

-Add UI function to select port and baudrate.
-Done.

-Implemant full ANSI mode for terminal, at least what Tachynon is using.
+Implemant full ANSI mode for terminal, at least what Tachyon is using.